andrew-hipp/workshops/2023-goettingen/README.md

 bash Mambaforge-$(uname)-$(uname -m).sh
 ```

-3. Create a conda environment for r and jupyter, then activate it.
+3. Exit your shell using `exit`, then restart.
+Create a conda environment for r and jupyter, then activate it.

 ```
 conda create -n rjup && conda activate rjup